How to Make a Wire Hamper Liner

 Cut your fabric to size.
 My wire hamper has a 72″ circumference and the basket height is 23″.

-I cut my muslin 76″ wide and 28 ” tall, so I had plenty of seam allowance, and the accent fabric is 76″ wide by 8″ tall.
+I cut the muslin 76″ wide and 28 ” tall, so I had plenty of seam allowance, and the accent fabric is 76″ wide by 8″ tall.

-If you have not done rolled seams before, they are a simple 1/4 inch hem that I finished with a zig zag stitch.
+If you have not done rolled seams before, they are a simple 1/4-inch hem finished with a zig-zag sewing stitch.
 Here’s my example.

 Attach your coordinating fabric to the muslin.
 Place the rolled seams on top of each other, and sew both the top and the bottom of the seam.
 Your finished seam will look like this on the inside of your basket.

-Sewing both edges make the seam like flat and closed.
+Sewing both edges makes the seam flat and closed.
 Sew as close to the edge of the seam as possible.

 Now that you have the coordinating fabric attached to the muslin.
 Fold your fabric in half good side together and sew the side seam creating a tube.
 Set aside.